amiroff/NextBook/content/intro/index.md

 We believe the process we’ve put together with these materials is the fastest and most fun way to get up to speed with coding basics.

 **This course is free for you because it’s a test.
-We are only opening it to a very small amount of people.** Can you help us out by letting me know how your experience goes, what questions you have and where you struggled most?&#x20;
+We are only opening it to a very small amount of people.** Can you help us out by letting me know how your experience goes, what questions you have and where you struggled most?

 **I’ll be with you every step of the way to help.**